-- A. Permits or certificates shall be valid for three years from the date of issuance. - B. The city council may renew a permit or certificate for a period not exceeding 90 days if the activity as proposed in the application for renewal complies with this ordinance and the permittee supplements the original application materials with additional information indicating any changes to the activity or information.
+- A. Permits or certificates shall be valid for sixty (60) days with one ninety (90) day extension from the date of issuance. - B. The city council may renew a permit or certificate for a period not exceeding 90 days if the activity as proposed in the application for renewal complies with this ordinance and the permittee supplements the original application materials with additional information indicating any changes to the activity or information.
 The city council shall issue only two renewals for each permit or certificate.
-Thereafter, the permittee must apply for a new permit or certificate. - C. If the proposed construction is changed in any manner which causes or increases adverse effects on dunes, dune vegetation, and public beach use and access, the permittee shall not be eligible for a renewal but must apply for a new permit or certificate.
+Thereafter, the permittee must apply for a new permit or certificate. - C. The permit shall be void if the proposed construction is changed in any manner which causes or increases adverse effects on dunes, dune vegetation, and public beach use and access and, the permittee shall not be eligible for a renewal but must apply for a new permit or certificate.